About

 Back in 2017 I signed up to a smithing class at the Turpentine Gallery in Brixton.
 Our first task was to cut into a piece of brass using a jeweller’s saw and that was it, I was hooked.

-Nine years on, after many more classes and a two year residency in a studio shared with other professional jewellers, I’m super happy to have my own studio - the smallest of 16 artists’ studios in a converted pavilion in West London.
+Nine years later, and having completed many more classes and a two year residency in a studio shared with other professional jewellers, I’m super happy to have my own studio - the smallest of 16 artists’ studios in a converted pavilion in West London.

-Here’s my shop, and if you’d like to discuss commissioning something bespoke, contact me.
+Here’s my shop, and if you’re thinking about commisssioning something bespoke, contact me.

-I’m a member of the Guild of Jewellery Designers and I hallmark my pieces at the London Assay Office.
+I’m a member of the Guild of Jewellery Designers and my pieces are hallmarked at the London Assay Office.